JulianEberius/track-o-bot-ios/README.md

 See [LICENSE](LICENSE)

-This project further includes a copy of Daniel Cohen Gindi & Philipp Jahoda's project "Charts" (previously "iOS-Charts") from [https://github.com/danielgindi/Charts](https://github.com/danielgindi/Charts), which is released under the Apache License 2.0 (see [Charts](Charts)).
+This project further includes the source code of the Charts (previously "iOS-Charts") library by Daniel Cohen Gindi & Philipp Jahoda, which was acquired under the Apache License, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0) from https://github.com/danielgindi/Charts.

+The icons used in the app’s tab bar are part of the Themify Icon set, which was acquired under the OFL license (http://scripts.sil.org/OFL) from http://themify.me/themify-icons.